MORE about SPO Community Concerts -

 What do the audience experience?

-Lifts to the event, and home again, for anyone who needs them, provided from a trustworthy local volunteer.
+Lifts to the event, and home again, for anyone who needs them, provided by a trustworthy local volunteer.

 A personal welcome and introduction from Leslie Olive or another member of the SPO leadership team.